M1kuW1ll/MMASim/README.md

 ## Components
 The **Player class** defines and initializes basic parameters shared by all types of agents.

-Each **PlayerWithStrategy class** is a subclass of the **Player class** that defines the bidding behaviors of each type of agent using corresponding strategies.
+Each **PlayerWithStrategy class** is a subclass of the **Player class** that defines the bidding behaviors of each type of agent using the corresponding strategy.

 The **Auction class** manages the simulation environment, including signal updates, agent interactions, and data collection.